Regulatory

-The activities conducted at the Beaverlodge properties are overseen by the Joint Regulatory Group (JRG) which consists of Saskatchewan Ministry of Environment (SMOE), Canadian Nuclear Safety Commission (CNSC), Environment and Climate Change Canada, and the Department of Fisheries and Oceans.
+The activities conducted at the Beaverlodge properties are overseen by the Joint Regulatory Group, which consists of Saskatchewan Ministry of Environment (SMOE), Canadian Nuclear Safety Commission (CNSC), Environment and Climate Change Canada, and the Department of Fisheries and Oceans.

 To determine if a site is meeting the performance objectives, site specific performance indicators were established (Figure below).
 The applicable indicators vary depending on the nature of the property, but generally include: